corlou/assign_2_portfolio/README/README.md

 ### Description:

-For myy portfolio website, I started with a hero-pattern.
+For my portfolio website, I started with a hero-pattern.
 The leaf background was simple, clean, and elegant which lead me to choosing a dark green for the main colour.
 I then picked orange for the tertiary colour because while red is opposite green on the colour wheel; it felt to "Christmassy".
 Finally, I picked a warm white as the secondary colour as it's easier on the eyes.

 ### Purpose: